cgpalmer/ms3-project-2/README.md

 ### General testing

+#### Feedback from other users
+User 1

+"When i click search by location, it does not populate any cities after choosing that location type.
+If there are none in the database maybe include a little message saying sorry there are none as it currently looks like a bug"

+Regarding this comment, I have since filled out several reports so that the website has something to pull from the database.
+It is unnecessary for me put in a comment about there not being any available as the database will always have reports in.

+"also as a personal opinion on the layout - it looks good, but for me some things are a bit too large layout wise , its strange on the eyes"

+With regards to the forms being too large, my vision for having larger text on the bigger screens to make it simple and easy to read.
+It also keeps the design simplified.
+However, in the future it may be worth having the larger text as an option for the user. bigger text

+"Hey Chris!
+Just added a report and notice there was no ‘submitted successfully’ notification.
+Might be worthwhile inclusion?"

+Despite there being a message after the category and description has been entered, it is clear that some users require an extra extra confirmation.
+So I have added a flash message "Your report has been submitted - thank you." after the date has been added or skipped.

 ### Responsive design

 As in the wireframes section, the website is responsive across mobile, iPad, iPad Pro and Laptops - both MDi and HDMi.